 - Using a digital scale, weigh the cannabis flower to your desired weight.
 For example: 0.25, 0.5, or 1.0 ounces.

 - Gently break up the CBD flower buds, removing any seeds and stems as necessary.

-- Add the flower to a mason jar or oven-safe baking dish with a lid, making sure the flower is in an even layer (you do not want clumps or mounds).
-If you don’t have a lid, the tin foil will work.
+- Add the flower to an oven-safe baking dish with a lid, making sure the flower is in an even layer (you do not want clumps or mounds).
+If you don't have a lid, the tin foil will work.